Notion Labs empowers individuals and teams by enabling them to customize software solutions to meet their unique challenges.

 Following the initial call, candidates undergo a technical screening, which may include a live coding challenge or a take-home project.
 This stage assesses your problem-solving abilities and technical skills relevant to product management, such as data manipulation or coding in a specific language.
 Expect to demonstrate your understanding of product metrics and analytics during this phase.

-The final stage often involves a conversation with a member of the leadership team, such as the Head of Product or even the CEO.
-This interview focuses on your vision for product management, your approach to prioritization, and how you would contribute to Notion's mission.
-It’s an opportunity to demonstrate your strategic thinking and alignment with the company's goals.
+The final stage often involves a conversation with a leadership team member, such as the Head of Product or even the CEO.
+This interview focuses on your vision for product management, your approach to prioritization, and how you would contribute to Notion’s mission.
+It’s an opportunity to demonstrate your strategic thinking and alignment with the company’s goals.

 After successfully navigating the interview rounds, candidates may undergo a reference check to validate their experiences and skills.
 This step is crucial for ensuring that the candidate’s background aligns with the expectations of the role.